 The graphics and animations are nothing short of fantastic here.
 Everything is so well designed, from how the animals look to how they move.
 Love the animal-tracking photo mode as well mainly because you can grab some really nice screenshots using that feature.
 The music is also relaxing to listen to; the perfect background sound to enjoy while as you focus on building and managing your zoo.

-All in all, although Planet Zoo is still pretty much a work in progress, what we could see in the game definitely made our jaws drop in amazement.
-The game has an impressive lineup of animals, and we’re sure they are planning to add even more as the game inches ever closer to its release date; plus, almost everything in the game is customizable, including your animals if you know how genetics work.
-Similar to their other games, Planet Zoo has Steam Workshop support, and from what we can see, an enthusiastic community who will keep the game alive years after its release.
+All in all, although Planet Zoo still requires several rounds of patches before all the bugs and issues can be stomped out, what we could see in the game definitely made our jaws drop in amazement.
+The game has an impressive lineup of animals and if you buy the DLC, you'll get 3 more animals.
+Plus, almost everything in the game is customizable, including your animals if you know how genetics work.
+Similar to their other games, Planet Zoo has Steam Workshop support and an enthusiastic community who will keep the game alive years after its release.